ices-tools-dev/echoSMs/docs/usage.md

     bm.freq_dataset  # the TS as a function of frequency
 ```

-The TS and frequency values for a particular benchmark are available via:
+The TS and frequency values for a particular benchmark are available with normal Pandas DataFrame indexing syntax.
+The DataFrame columns names as the same as the ReferenceModels names.
+For example:

 ```py
     bm.freq_dataset['weakly scattering sphere']